austenallred/twitter-scraper/README.md

 ##Usage

+There are two modules - the tweet scraper and the user scraper.
+Use the user scraper to find users who are tweeting about certain keywords.
+Use the tweet scraper to scrape the tweets that certain users are tweeting.

+There are no limits on numbers other than those put in place by Twitter rate limiting.
+Those should be plenty for most non-spammy purposes, so there's no multi-threading or proxy support.

 There are three fields that are recommended for editing.

 * The first, <code>filename = "tweeps.txt"</code>, determines where the outputted usernames will be saved.